personal photo of Álvaro García-Barragán

 Description:

-In conference 2023 IEEE International Symposium on Computer-Based Medical Systems (CBMS)
+In recognition for the paper “Structuring Breast Cancer Spanish Electronic Health Records Using Deep Learning” presented at the 2023 IEEE International Symposium on Computer-Based Medical Systems (CBMS)

 Skills